rasul-ai/rasul-ai/README.md

 - **Reinforcement Learning**: Developing intelligent agents that learn from interaction
 - **Agentic AI**: Building autonomous AI systems with reasoning and decision-making capabilities

-## 💼 What I'm Working On

-- 🔭 Developing production-ready AI solutions across multiple domains
-- 🌱 Continuously learning and experimenting with the latest AI technologies
-- 👯 Open to collaborating on innovative AI projects with individuals, companies, and research institutions
-- 💬 Happy to discuss AI/ML topics, especially within my areas of expertise

 ## 📫 Connect With Me

 <p align="left">